 Straight men, understandably, are more enthusiastic about penetration.

-Nicholas*, a 21 year old artist and photographer, says, “It’s super important to me, because I don’t get turned on by oral.
+Nicholas*, a 21-year-old artist and photographer, says, “It’s super important to me, because I don’t get turned on by oral.
 It’s kind of like all or nothing.
 But that doesn’t mean I don’t like giving oral - I love that.”

-Meanwhile Michael*, a 27 year old musician, says, “Well, how do you define sex?
+Meanwhile Michael*, a 27-year-old musician, says, “Well, how do you define sex?
 Because I thought the definition of sex was penetration.
 In a sense, penetration is the only way to have sex as a straight male.”

 It’s all good to love penetration.
 However, it’s helpful to realise that a penetration-focussed approach to sex can often also be a male-focussed approach to sex - because for many women, it’s not the most reliably pleasurable part of sex.
-A 2017 study published in Journal of Sex & Martial Therapy found less than one in five women reported being able to orgasm from vaginal penetration alone.
+A 2017 study published in the Journal of Sex & Martial Therapy found less than one in five women reported being able to orgasm from vaginal penetration alone.

 “Queering your sex” is one way to move away from conventional hetero ways of having sex, and explore more deeply the myriad of other ways we can experience sexual pleasure.